rootinc/laravel-db-url/README.md

-# laravel-db-uri
+# Laravel Database URI
-Package to translate a database URI into database config values.
+Drop-in package to translate a database URI into database config values.
+No need to add logic to your `config/database.php` file.

 This is meant to help prevent the need for manually parsing database URIs, like the ones that come from Heroku or AWS. to use than manually parsing a URI into it's host, password, username, port, (etc.) components.